opendatasoft/ods-documentation-explore-api/source/includes/v2/_sources.md

 ## Opendatasoft source

-> Get a list of all public datasets on the Opendatasoft Data Network
+> Get a list of all public datasets on Opendatasoft's Data Network

 ```shell
 curl 'https://documentation-resources.opendatasoft.com/api/v2/opendatasoft/datasets'
 ```

-The Opendatasoft source allows to search and work on all available public datasets from the Opendatasoft Data Network.
+The Opendatasoft source allows to search and work on all available public datasets from Opendatasoft's Data Network.

 <aside>
 The following HTTP request returns the same datasets as https//data.opendatasoft.com/api/v2/catalog.